 Vintage Versus Vintage-Style

+Throughout this page you will learn all about wallpaper installation.
 For the Love of Wallpaper™ builds upon the past of our partner, U.S. Wallcovering.
 They have been installing all types of wallpaper, especially vintage wallpaper, for more than a century (since 1905).
 In that span of time, they have dealt with many installation problems and found the right techniques for every product and wall surface.

 Most of our vintage wallpaper patterns are vintage-style, not dating from the 1950s and older.
 This is good news as our vintage-style patterns are vinyl-coated, making them more durable than older vintage patterns.
 Our vintage-style patterns also do not require special handling or paste.
 We offer the best in Purchase-On-Line options with many Floral Vintage, Bathroom Vintage, Kitchen Vintage and Children’s Vintage Wallpaper.

-Wall Currently Has No Wallpaper
+Wall Currently Has

 If there is not paper on the wall, first prepare the wall with a good Primer.
 If the wall has been primed, you should patch rough spots and smooth them out.
 Note: If the wall is white and the patch is white, just prime the patch.
 If the wall is another color from the patch, prime the entire wall with a block-out primer.
 This prevents color bleed through when you apply the paper.